silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 ```

+These two variables are found within the html `<title>` tag, and are replaced by the "Page Name" and "Settings -> Site Title" fields in the CMS.

 ```ss
 	$MetaTags

 ```

+The MetaTags variable will add meta tags, which are used by search engines.
+You can define your meta tags in the tab fields at the bottom of the content editor in the CMS.

 ```ss
 	$Layout

 ```

+The Layout variable is replaced with the contents of a template file with the same name as the page type we are using.

 Open *themes/simple/templates/Layout/Page.ss*.
 You will see more HTML and more SilverStripe template replacement tags and variables.